MariaaIvanova/OnlineShop.github.io/README.md

 2. If not logged in, login modal appears
 3. User can either login with existing account or create new account
 4. After successful authentication, user can add items to cart
-5. User session persists across browser sessions
+5. User session is managed by Supabase Auth and persists across browser sessions
 6. User can logout via the profile dropdown in header
+7. User data is stored in Supabase PostgreSQL database